In this Pakistan travel guide I’m going to share with you the top highlights of my 16 day trip in Pakistan.

 Unfortunately, on the high winding road, it began to snow harder and harder.
 Our drivers decided it wouldn’t be safe to continue, due to snow blocks and ice on steep roads, so we had to turn around and drive a different route, missing the park.

-It was quite a long and quite scary at times drive to Gilgit, the capital city of Gilgit-Baltistan (GB), and again, a stunningly beautiful city, surrounding by massive peaks.
+Quite long and scary at times, the drive to Gilgit, the capital city of Gilgit-Baltistan (GB), but again, the area is stunningly beautiful, as is this city, surrounded by massive peaks.

-Gilgit is a strategic city, located along the Karakoram highway that connects China with Pakistan.
+Gilgit is a strategic city, located along the Karakoram highway, the road that connects China with Pakistan.

 Hotel in Gilgit – Thank you to Gilgit Serena Hotel for sponsoring our stay.
 Very nice, almost mountain lodge style accommodation, with great breakfast, and nice garden.